chapman91/G-G-Website/README.md

 ## Skill Acquisition

-From the inception of project to it's completion.
+From the inception of buidling this project to it's completion.
 Listed below are the skills improved and the new ones learned.

 ### 1. Front-End Development: